BlackLight/platypush/README.md

 - [Read the docs](https://platypush.readthedocs.io/en/latest/) for a complete reference on the available plugins and backends
 - [Blog articles](https://blog.platypush.tech) describing hands-on applications of Platypush

-## Funding

-If you use and love Platypush, please consider [buying me a coffee/beer](https://paypal.me/fabiomanganiello).

-I've been working on Platypush all by myself in my spare time for the past few years.
-I've made sure that it remains open and free, and I've even opted to pay for a self-hosted solution for the repo, the blog and the website to make sure that it always stays free, independent and without paywalls.

-If you like to use it, please consider donating some spare change - I'm definitely not planning to get rich with this project, but it'd be nice if users could help covering the costs for the server.

-Issues and requests opened by donors will also be given priority over others.

 ---

 ## Funding